 I have had my dealings and talked to my share of police officers and heard my share of stories from my own kids and close friends.
 We have all seen our share of documentaries and movies and we all know that this power leads to corruption far too often.
 Despite all the good cops there are bad cops out there and that there are also just some out of control cops out there who just don't know how to control themselves and who actually hate the communities they are supposed to serve and think they are at war with them.
 So we have to acknowledge that there is division and even hatred between African American communities and the police.
 So how can this problem be solved.
 Of course people coming together in love and unity, including the police.

 We have a clear cut realistic plan that we hope to implement with police officials that could eliminate or at the very least improve the problem.
-Unrelated Police officers should be paid accordingly 100k a year if an officer is in a high crime area in some cases more.
+We also want to become an advocate for the police and believe officers should be paid accordingly 100k a year if an officer is in a high crime area in some cases more.
 We are talking about an elite highly trained officer who is on the beat in a high crime or at risk neighborhood or city making them a safe place to live.
-There are some contingencies every one of these elite officers would need a 4 yr degree in sociology, psychology or criminal justice and would need to be a jr officer first who is approved by a sr officer he has rode with for a minimum time frame.
-Also officers must be able to complete a vigorous training program comparable to elite level military training which truly prepares them for what they will face in the streets.
+There are some contingencies every one of these elite officers would need a 4 yr degree in sociology, psychology or criminal justice.
+A special program for qualified veterans who are already highly trained can help veterans, police depts. and communities.
+Officers should complete a vigorous training program comparable to elite level military training which truly prepares them for what they will face in the streets.
 This should be the future officer one who is highly educated, trained, paid and committed fully to improving the community they serve.

-Committees made up of leaders and volunteers from the community to work with the police to better serve the community including more active involvement with at risk youth and working together when officers are under investigation for possible crimes against the community.
+Committees made up of our partners along with other leaders and volunteers from the community to work with the police to better serve the community.
+Including more active involvement with at risk youth like our Raise Your Son Not Your Gun Program.
+Working together when officers are under investigation for possible crimes against members of the community seeing that justice is served.
 Lastly and maybe most importantly there needs to be relationships created between the officers who serve the community and the community where trust is built.
 Including quarterly town halls about how progress is being made or not made.
 When people come together in love and unity and problems are addressed problems can be solved.
 It starts with dialogue we need people coming together in groups and meeting with police chiefs and local gov't promoting solutions.
+Our partner program goes hand and hand with this.